 It may seem obvious, but community building without defining a clear goal is doomed to failure.
 What is the purpose of your community?
 Who is the target audience?
 What do you hope to achieve?
 These are key questions to consider before launching your community platform.
 If customers don’t understand why joining your community is worthwhile, they won’t!

-Step 3: choosing your community platform.
+Step 3: Choose your community platform.

 Selecting your community platform is the next important step once you have defined your clear goals and objectives.
 It is important to decide how big you want your community to grow.
 Obviously, you don’t want to create a community with thousands of members in a WhatsApp group!

 So you need to decide if you want a ‘free’ community platform (Facebook, Reddit, Instagram) or an ‘owned’ platform like MeltingSpot!
 The advantage of choosing an owned platform is that it is a safe space that you host and control yourself.
-It is also more secure, as members will need to login with a password to enter your virtual space!
+It is also more secure, as members will need to log in with a password to enter your virtual space!

-Step 4: building a member persona.
+Step 4: Build a member persona.